rancher/rio/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>StageOnly whether to only stage services that are generated through template from build.repo</p>
+<p>Whether to only stage services that are generated through the template from build.repo</p>
 </td>
 </tr>
 <tr>